 You never have to commit to anything to start.
 Message us on WhatsApp or call, tell us roughly what you have, and send a few clear photos for a quick indicative figure.
 Nothing leaves your hands until you decide it should, and there is no obligation even then.

 GoldPaid is a UK-wide postal gold and silver buying service.
-Wherever you are, you sell 9ct gold by post with a free insured Royal Mail label.
+Wherever you are, you sell 9ct gold by post with a free tracked Royal Mail label.
 There is no shop to visit and no counter pressure.

 What 9ct gold is